Fistulogram

 A Fistulogram is an examination of the blood vessels that make up your fistula / graft.

-A small needle is placed in your fistula / graft and dye (contrast agent) is injected.
-This dye provides an image (like a map) of your blood vessels that would otherwise be invisible on x-ray.
+A small needle is placed in your fistula / graft, and dye (contrast agent) is injected.
+This dye provides an image (like a map) of your blood vessels, that cannot be seen on an x-ray.

 Why do I need a Fistulogram?

-Your doctor / dialysis nurse feels that there may be a problem with your dialysis fistula / graft.
-This test is the best way to diagnose this problem.
+Your doctor / dialysis nurse feels there may be a problem with your dialysis fistula / graft.
+A Fistulogram is the best way to diagnose this problem.

-You may already have had an ultrasound scan or transonic on dialysis to assess the flow in your fistula, to help decide how to approach this problem.
+To help decide how to approach this problem, you may have already had an ultrasound scan or transonic on dialysis to assess the flow in your fistula.

 Who has made the decision?

-Your renal doctor, the renal access nurse, and the interventional radiologist will have discussed your care and feel this is the most appropriate next step.
-However, you will also have the opportunity for your opinion to be considered, and if after discussion with your doctors you no longer want the procedure you can decide against it.
+Your renal doctor, the renal access nurse, and the interventional radiologist will have discussed your care.
+They will have decided that a Fistulogram is the most appropriate next step.
+However, you will have the opportunity for your opinion to be considered.
+If after discussion with your doctors, you no longer want the procedure you can decide against it.

 What are the risks to having a Fistulogram?

-A Fistulogram is a very safe procedure, but there are some risks and complications that can happen.
+A Fistulogram is a very safe procedure, but some risks and complications can happen.

 Do I need to stop any medication before my procedure?

-You should take your normal medication on the day of your procedure, unless you are given specific instructions by staff.
+Take your normal medication on the day of your procedure, unless told otherwise by staff.

 Do I need to make any special preparations before my procedure?

 A Fistulogram is performed during an outpatient appointment.
-You will be asked to come to the Renal Outpatient Department (please see your appointment letter for more details).
+You will be asked to come to the X-ray Department at Kent and Canterbury Hospital.
+Please see your appointment letter for more details.

 How long will it take?

-Every patient is different, but expect to be in the department for one hour.
+Every patient is different, but expect to be in the department for 1 hour.
 There may be a delay if urgent cases take priority on the day.

 Who will I see?